altanai/webrtc/README.md

 }]
 ```

 ### getusermedia Exceptions

-Cases when user deosnt have ir isnt able to acces his audio/video devices due of any of reasons such as
+Cases when user doesnt have ir isnt able to acces his audio/video devices due of any of reasons such as
 - user has no webcam or microphone
-- intentioanlly/accidentally denied access to the webcam
+- intentionally/accidentally denied access to the webcam
 - plugs in the webcam/microphone after getUserMedia() code has initialized
 - device is already used by another app on Windows
 - user dismisses the privacy dialog